unnamedrd/BuJo-Landing-Page/README.md

 Requirements of the Contest

 Full Stack Requirements

--1.Drag mouse across screen to make free form lines (in color) -2.Click on an area to fill with color
+1.Drag mouse across screen to make free form lines (in color) 2.Click on an area to fill with color
--3.Save Files
+3.Save Files

-To Build - Minimum
+To Build

+Minimum:
--4.Canvas using Canvas API
+4.Canvas using Canvas API
--5.
-BuJo Templates
+5. BuJo Templates
--6.
-Color Picker
+6. Color Picker
--7.
-Pen Tool
+7. Pen Tool

 Extra Features:
 8.Typing Tool